The University's leadership giving society, the Tabaret Society, was honoured to welcome 1,790 members in 2016-17.

 Laflamme Circle – $250,000 to $999,999

 Sister Corinne Laflamme (also known as Sister Madeleine-de-Jésus) graduated from the Ottawa General Hospital School of Nursing in 1924.
-In 1929, she became a senior instructress of nurses.
 In 1933, she co-founded the University of Ottawa School of Nursing and was named its director of studies.
 Sister Laflamme was the first woman in the University’s history to hold such a rank.

 In 1959, she also became the first woman member of the University Senate.
-Sister Madeleine-de-Jésus resigned in 1961 but continued to teach for another year.
 In 1963, she was given the honorary title of professor emeritus.

 Henderson Circle – $1,000,000 to $4,999,999

-Gordon F. Henderson, C.C, Q.C, served as chancellor of the University of Ottawa from 1991 until his death in 1993.
-Prior to serving as chancellor, he was one of the founding members of the Canadian Law Information Council, leader of the Canadian Intellectual Property Bar, founding editor of the Canadian Patent Reporter and chairman of the Henderson & Herridge law firm.
+Gordon F. Henderson, CC, QC, served as chancellor of the University of Ottawa from 1991 until his death in 1993.
+Prior to serving as chancellor, he was one of the founding members of the Canadian Law Information Council, leader of the Canadian Intellectual Property Bar, founding editor of the Canadian Patent Reporter and chair of the Henderson & Herridge law firm.